Divorce And Mortgage | Divorce Mortgage Options for 2025

 >Related: Cash-out refinance: Best uses for your home equity

+In a divorce, who gets the house is a major decision that often depends on the divorce and mortgage details.
 If your name isn’t on the mortgage, understanding your rights is essential.
-Moreover, it’s important to grasp how a divorce impacts your home loan and the divorce mortgage responsibilities that come with it.
+It’s also important to understand how divorce affects your home loan and mortgage responsibilities.

-During a divorce and mortgage, the cleanest solution is often to refinance the existing mortgage and leave only one spouse’s name on the loan.
+During a divorce and mortgage, refinancing the existing mortgage to have only one spouse’s name is often the cleanest solution in a divorce.

 After the mortgage refinance closes, only the person named on the mortgage would be responsible for making the monthly payments.
 The person no longer named on the mortgage could then be removed from the home’s title.